 Bypass heart surgery is exactly what it sounds like.
-If you think about a highway bypass which offers an alternative route to congested city driving, you get the general idea.
-Only in this case it is blood which needs to be rerouted due to clogged coronary arteries which supply oxygen-rich blood to the heart muscles.
+If you think about a highway bypass, which offers an alternative route to congested city driving, you get the general idea.
+In this case, it is blood, which needs to be rerouted due to clogged coronary arteries which normally supply oxygen-rich blood to the heart muscles.
 Blockages are generally caused by a buildup of plaque on the walls of the blood vessel.
-When the build-up reaches the stage where blood flow is cut off completely, the heart muscle supplied by this artery begins to die.
-Left undiagnosed, this dead heart tissue can lead to a heart attack and, if not treated at that stage, to sudden cardiac arrest.
+If the plaque ruptures, a blood clot will form around the plaque.
+This can significantly block blood flow through the artery, and the heart muscle supplied by this artery begins to die due to lack of oxygen and nutrients.
+This is called a heart attack or myocardial infarction.

 In order to reroute the blood around the blockage, a strong, healthy, clear vein must be grafted to the existing coronary arteries before and after the block.
 If there is more than one blocked artery, multiple grafts may be needed – hence the terms “bypass” (one), double bypass (two), triple bypass (three) and quadruple bypass (four).
 It is very rare for a quintuple bypass to be performed, but it does occasionally happen.